citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Due to this, you could no longer access Save States, Amiibo, Screen Layout, Overlay, FPS counter and so many more vital options to use Citra!
 This was a massive problem!

 The solution was to just use the back button found on all devices to open the in-emulation menu instead!
 This can be accessed from the bottom of the device, next to the home button and recents button.
-By doing this, the in-emulation menu can be accessible on a number of devices now, such as Chromebooks running Citra Android and VR headsets, not just devices running Android 13.
+The in-emulation menu is accessible on a number of devices now, such as Chromebooks running Citra Android and VR headsets, not just devices running Android 13.

 # Emulation Accuracy